isyuricunha/return-to-mortia/README.md

 # Return to Moria Dedicated Server (Docker)

-This folder is a standalone, self-contained setup to build and run a **Return to Moria** dedicated server using Docker.
+This repository is a standalone, self-contained setup to build and run a **Return to Moria** dedicated server using Docker.

+This is a personal project and is not affiliated with, endorsed by, or connected to any company or the game's developers.

+It is functional, tested, and currently used on **Ubuntu Server 24.04 LTS**.

 It is designed so you can copy only this folder into a new GitHub repository and publish the resulting image to: